ChinmayPillai/Multi-Particle_Force_Simulator/README.md

 Simulation of Multi-Body Evolution due to Gravity/Electrostatic Force given Mass, Charge, Position, and Velocity

-Input: CSV File named "N_Body" with data columns - 'Mass, Charge, Position_X, Position_Y, Position_Z, Velocity_X, Velocity_Y and Velocity_Z' (no header)
+- Input: CSV File named "N_Body" with data columns - 'Mass, Charge, Position_X, Position_Y, Position_Z, Velocity_X, Velocity_Y and Velocity_Z' (no header)

-Output: 'n' CSV Files with data columns - 'Time(in seconds), Position_X, Position_Y and Position_Z'
+- Output: 'n' CSV Files with data columns - 'Time(in seconds), Position_X, Position_Y and Position_Z'

-Run Code after specifying the following variables within the code:
+**Arguments:**

-- time_step (in seconds)(lower=>more accurate): Steps size of discretising time - Force considered constant during and Output given at each time step
+-	time_step (int): Steps size of discretising time (lower⇒more accurate): Force considered constant during this period and Output given at each time step.

-- t_final (in seconds): Time till which system is made to evolve
+-	t_final (int): Time till which system is made to evolve

-- Engine: Specify whether to simulate Gravity or Electrostatic force, taking the other to be negligible [either GravitySim() or ElectroStaticSim()]
+-	Engine (GravitySim or ElectroStaticSim): Specify whether to simulate Gravity or Electrostatic force, taking the other to be negligible [either GravitySim() or ElectroStaticSim()]
+-	filepath (string): Path of input CSV

+**Example execution from command-line:**
+- python ./N_Body.py --time_step 10000 --t_final 5000000 --engine GravitySim --input .

 ## Description